hiveeyes/documentation/doc/source/index.rst

 The Hiveeyes project is developing a flexible toolkit for beehive monitoring.

-We aim at making non-invasive beekeeping as affordable and comfortable as possible by supporting the beekeeper community with an universal, do-it-yourself infrastructure for data collection to streamline the process of raw data acquisition when developing individual solutions.
+We aim at making non-invasive beekeeping as affordable and comfortable as possible by supporting the beekeeper community with an open, universal, do-it-yourself telemetry infrastructure platform for data collection to streamline the process of raw data acquisition when developing individual beehive monitoring solutions.

 The toolkit uses low-cost, low-power hardware and contemporary software components.
 All our hardware and software is available under free software and similar